-The school has one class per grade-level.
+The school has one class per grade level.
 Each class will be its own Stable Group.
-These Stable Groups will be stable and will have minimal contact with other groups or individuals who are not part of their Stable Group.
+These Stable Groups must be stable and have minimal contact with other groups or individuals who are not part of their Stable Group.

 - Stable Groups are not to share instructional spaces unless thorough cleaning occurs between uses. - Students will have a designated space solely for their use in their classrooms and the extended care space. - Students and staff will not share workspaces or supplies. - Maximize space between seating and desks.
 Distance teacher and other staff desks at least 6 feet away from student and other staff desks.
-Distance student chairs at least 6 feet away from one another, except where 6 feet of distance is not possible after a good-faith effort has been made.
+Distance student chairs at least 4 feet away from one another, except where 6 feet of distance is not possible after a good-faith effort has been made.
 Upon request by the local health department and/or State Safe Schools Team, the superintendent should be prepared to demonstrate that good-faith effort, including an effort to consider all outdoor/indoor space options and hybrid learning models.
 Under no circumstances should the distance between student chairs be less than 4 feet.
-If 6 feet of distance is not possible, it is recommended to optimize ventilation and consider using other separation techniques, or arranging desks in a way that minimizes face-to-face contact. - Short-term exposures of less than 6 feet between students and staff are permitted (e.g., a teacher assisting a student one-on-one), but the duration should be minimized and masks must be worn. - Consider redesigning activities for smaller groups and rearranging furniture and

-- play spaces to maintain separation. - Staff should develop instructions for maximizing spacing and ways to minimize movement in both indoor and outdoor spaces that are easy for students to - understand and are developmentally appropriate. - Prioritize the use and maximization of outdoor space for activities where possible. - · Activities where there is increased likelihood for transmission from contaminated - exhaled aerosols such as band and choir practice and performances are permitted outdoors only, provided that precautions such as physical distancing and use of face coverings are implemented to the maximum extent (see below in Nonclassroom spaces). - Consider using cleanable privacy boards or clear screens to increase and enforce separation between staff and students.
+If 6 feet of distance is not possible, it is recommended to optimize ventilation and consider using other separation techniques or arranging desks in a way that minimizes face-to-face contact. - Short-term exposures of less than 6 feet between students and staff are permitted (e.g., a teacher assisting a student one-on-one), but the duration should be minimized, and masks must be worn. - Consider redesigning activities for smaller groups and rearranging furniture and play spaces to maintain separation. - Staff should develop instructions for maximizing spacing and ways to minimize movement in both indoor and outdoor spaces that are easy for students to understand and are developmentally appropriate. - Prioritize the use and maximization of outdoor space for activities where possible. - Activities where there is increased likelihood for transmission from contaminated exhaled aerosols such as band and choir practice and performances are permitted outdoors only, provided that precautions such as physical distancing and use of face coverings are implemented to the maximum extent (see below in Non-classroom spaces). - Consider using cleanable privacy boards or clear screens to increase and enforce separation between staff and students.

-In Kindergarten and fifth grade class will be divided into two sub Stable Groups (Stable Group A and Stable Group B) for instruction and activities except for outdoor activities such as: recess, PE and lunch.
+Each Stable Group (or class) will be divided into two sub-Stable Groups (Stable Group A and Stable Group B) for instruction and activities except for outdoor activities such as recess, PE, and when lunch will be served outside when the Stable Group will be together.
 Facilities will be adjusted to create additional classroom areas (see Shared Spaces) to allow for the sub Stable Group model.